JonnyAsh/ISS-Logbook/README.md

 ------------------------------------------------------------
 # 7 Limitations
-•	bugs, broken code, & technical debt.
-Why It Happens: Under-Scoping. ...
+1. bugs, broken code, & technical debt.
+Why It Happens: Under-Scoping
-•	premature optimization. ...
+2. premature optimization
-•	complicated new technologies. ...
+3. complicated new technologies
-•	too much (or not enough) abstraction. ...
+4. too much (or not enough) abstraction
-•	overlooking the little things.
+5. overlooking the little things

  ----------------------------------------------------------------